Affiliated Departments & Programs

 Courses Recently Taught

 What makes and defines a city?
 Is there an essence that unites Tulsa and Tokyo or Rio de Janeiro and Riga?
-What happens if we shift our gaze, instead, to comparing New York, Delhi and Shanghai?
+What happens if we shift our gaze to comparing New York, Delhi and Shanghai?
 Some of the characteristics that make these three cities similar include their cosmopolitanism, their renown as economic and political hubs, and their location as sites of cultural activity.
 In contrast with Tulsa and Riga, then, these cities become global cities.
 Since the 1990s, globalization theorists have increasingly focused on the city as the site of contestation between the local and the global.
-In this course, we will read cultural and literary texts that challenge and complicate how we read cities: between exemplifying the nation in a microcosm and embodying globality.
-Some of the writers we read in this course may include Teju Cole, Orhan Pamuk, Monica Ali, China Miéville, and Jeet Thayil.
+In this course, we read cultural and literary texts that challenge and complicate how we read cities: between exemplifying the nation in a microcosm and embodying globality.
+Some of the writers we read may include Teju Cole, Orhan Pamuk, Monica Ali, China Miéville, and Jeet Thayil.
 Students should contact the instructor to find out what specific texts will be adopted.
 This counts toward the post-1900 and diversity requirements for the major.
-Prerequisite: junior standing or ENGL 210-291.
+Prerequisite: ENGL 210-291 or junior standing.

 This course is a reading of African fiction since the middle of the 20th century, focusing on the way Africa's cultural traditions, historical problems and political objectives have revised and resisted Western narrative forms.
 What narrative forms develop as a result of the machinations of power in modern Africa?
 How, for example, does the need to present historical information and political argument to the broadest possible local audience favor realism and popular styles?
-How has the globalization of the African novel complicated questions of genre, style, and even the very category of African fiction?
-Some of the topics that the course will touch upon may include the impact of modernization on traditional life, the transmission of oral culture into literary form, the impact of external patronage on local literary cultures, the influence of writers educated abroad on literature at home, the result of the African effort to "decolonize" literary forms of expression, and the transnational turn in African fiction, and newer movements in African literature including Afro-Futurism.
-The thematic focus of the course may vary from year to year; students should contact the instructor to find out what specific focus and texts that will be adopted.
-In addition to plays, short stories, and novels, we will read selections from critical and nonfiction works.
-This counts toward the post-1900 and diversity requirements for the major.
-Prerequisite: junior or senior standing; or ENGL 210-291; or permission of instructor.
+How has the globalization of the African novel complicated questions of genre, style and even the very category of African fiction?
+Some of the topics touched upon may include the impact of modernization on traditional life, the transmission of oral culture into literary form, the impact of external patronage on local literary cultures, the influence of writers educated abroad on literature at home, the result of the African effort to "decolonize" literary forms of expression, and the transnational turn in African fiction, Afro-Futurism.
+The thematic focus may vary from year to year; students should contact the instructor to find out what specific focus and texts will be adopted.
+In addition to plays, short stories and novels, we read selections from critical and nonfiction works.
+This counts toward the post-1900 and diversity requirements for the major and toward the concentration in African diaspora studies.
+Prerequisite: ENGL 210-291 or junior standing.